Going back to the Fifties with 5 British Movies…

 Tiger Bay (1959)

 This list ending with a British crime drama film, which by luck I’ve only recently discovered.
 This surprisingly as Hayley Mills used to figure quite a lot in my film viewing as a kid.
-Seeing those films with her child performances almost constantly in the Christmas telly movie listings.
-Meaning I watched her in Pollyanna (1960), The Parent Trap (1961) and my favourite of her movies Whistle Down the Wind (1961).
+As a kid, I remember those films with her child performances almost constantly in the Christmas telly movie listings.
+I watched her in Pollyanna (1960), The Parent Trap (1961) and my favourite of her movies Whistle Down the Wind (1961).